UnrealContainers/unrealcontainers.github.io/_collections/_docs/concepts/nvidia-docker.md

 ## Does the NVIDIA Container Toolkit affect the compatibility of built container images?

-By default, container images built on a system that has the NVIDIA Container Toolkit installed **will be identical to container images built on a system without the NVIDIA Container Toolkit.** This is because GPU acceleration is not enabled during the build process.
+Container images built on a system that has the NVIDIA Container Toolkit installed **will be identical to container images built on a system without the NVIDIA Container Toolkit.** This is because GPU acceleration is not enabled during the build process.
 The resulting container images can be run with GPU acceleration using the NVIDIA Container Toolkit or without GPU acceleration using any OCI-compatible container runtime.

 Older versions of NVIDIA Docker allowed the Docker daemon to [use NVIDIA Docker as the default container runtime](https://github.com/NVIDIA/nvidia-docker/wiki/Advanced-topics#default-runtime), which enabled GPU acceleration during image builds and meant that any container images built by that Docker daemon [could be rendered non-portable](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#can-i-use-the-gpu-during-a-container-build-ie-docker-build).
 For this reason, it was strongly recommended that you did not reconfigure the default container runtime on hosts that were used to build containers.
 This option is not present in newer versions of the NVIDIA Container Toolkit.